 - Lumbar laminectomy —part of spinal bone is removed

-- If possible, avoid sitting or standing in one position for long periods.
+- Not sitting or standing in one position for too long

 North American Spine Society

 Canadian Orthopaedic Foundation